huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_addon.md

 ## Argument Reference
 The following arguments are supported:
-* `region` - (Optional) The region in which to obtain the cce addon resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the cce addon resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new cce addon resource.
 * `cluster_id` - (Required) ID of the cluster.
 Changing this parameter will create a new resource.
 * `template_name` - (Required) Name of the addon template.
 Changing this parameter will create a new resource.
 * `version` - (Required) Version of the addon.
 Changing this parameter will create a new resource.